val-era/Site/README.md

 Picture support in the form of BASE64 code is going on at the moment as telegram servers unfortunately delete pictures within 2 days.
 Also, to maintain the performance of artificial intelligence via the library skit-LEARN need to update and add new topics and questions in JSON file.

+At this point it is necessary to work out a dynamic content update when receiving new messages.
+Also, for faster loading get rid of the format BASE64 in the pictures, add them to the server, and with a certain time to remove.

+To work out B.D. and remove from test SQLite to Postgress SQL.